top of page

 Join us in advancing global equity.

-The Advisory Council leverages CBCI’s consultative status with the UN Economic and Social
+The Advisory Council leverages CBCI’s consultative status with the UN Economic and Social Council (ECOSOC) to amplify African American and diaspora voices, preserve their global contributions, train future leaders, and foster partnerships to shape international policies and

 advance Sustainable Development Goals.